CyVerse-learning-materials/discovery_environment_guide/step3.rst

-*About VICE Apps in the Discovery Envionrment*
+*About VICE Apps in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~